victoreeckh/Renewable_Energy_notes/pages/Exam.md

 			  HPE, HPPH, LPE, LPPH.
 		- PV: #PV_EX
 		  collapsed:: true
 			- what goes wrong with the perturb and observe algorithm?
 Which component is affected most by a passing cloud: the direct or the indirect component?
-Does it change the frequency distribution of the incoming radiation?
+Does it change the frequency distribution of the incoming radiation? background-color:: blue
+				- Mijn antwoord
+					- Perturb and observe is a mppt algorithm that uses discrete measure
+				- Antwoord burgieclan
 					- Perturb and observe fails in fast changing weather conditions.
 It works by measuring V(t) and I(t) at discrete time steps.
 If both P and V increase or decrease, V will be increased during the next measurement to increase P and get closer to Pmax.
 Otherwise, V will be decreased to get closer to Pmax. + draw slide 9
 					- When solar radiation increases, Pmax increases and we could end up on the wrong side of the graph giving the wrong commands.
 		- Renewable Energy:
 		  collapsed:: true
 		  What are two reasons landfillgas is not a long-term option?
 One reason I can